Vimlesh-Maurya/Data-Analyst-Portfolio/README.md

-# portfolio
+# Data Analyst Portfolio

-Vimlesh Maurya is a data analyst and digital Marketer based in India.
-His self-professed goal is to help businesses make the right data-driven decisions.

 <dl>
-  <dt>Definition list</dt>
-  <dd>Is something people use sometimes.</dd>
+  <dt>About me</dt>
+  <dd>Vimlesh Maurya is a data analyst and digital Marketer based in India.
+His self-professed goal is to help businesses make the right data-driven decisions.</dd>
 </dl>